comsynth/bettercollective/README.md

 #### wireframe work example.
 > page built using html and css (scss) as part of an interview process.

-* bootstrap 4 css framework has been used for it's responsive quailites.
-* google fonts are also referenced.
+Built from scratch in *VS code*, using the *bootstrap 4* css framework for it's responsive quailites and *google fonts* are referenced.
+This has been tested in *chrome* in *desktop* and *mobile* views.

 Note: If this were to be put into production the external references above would be downloaded and stored within the project.